StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: StableSketcher

-\paragraph{UNet Fine-tuning for Text-Aligned Sketch Generation} We perform UNet fine-tuning on Stable Diffusion using sketch–caption pairs from the SketchDUO dataset to adapt the model for generating human-drawn style sketch images.
+We perform U-Net fine-tuning on Stable Diffusion using sketch–caption pairs from the SketchDUO dataset to adapt the model for generating human-drawn style sketch images.
 As illustrated in Figure~\ref{fig:framework}, the frozen VAE is replaced with our enhanced VAE to better capture sketch-specific representations.
-Text prompts are incorporated into the UNet through a cross-attention mechanism, enabling the model to effectively align the denoising process with the given prompt.
+Text prompts are incorporated into the U-Net through a cross-attention mechanism, enabling the model to effectively align the denoising process with the given prompt.
 Furthermore, the denoising diffusion probabilistic models (DDPM)~\cite{ho2020denoising} scheduler is employed to ensure a stable and consistent diffusion process during training.
-We follow the original noise prediction objective of Stable Diffusion~\cite{rombach2022high} for UNet fine-tuning.
+We follow the original noise prediction objective of Stable Diffusion~\cite{rombach2022high} for U-Net fine-tuning.